 To enable that several media streams are obtaining a single outgoing FEC repair stream, several media streams point to the same PPR for FEC.
 The pointer may be the PPR ID in the PDR of each media stream.
 A PPR for FEC may thus have several input media streams and will then produce an output media stream for each input media stream (and send this stream to the FAR ID in the corresponding PDR), and in addition an FEC repair stream (to be sent to the FAR ID for the outgoing media streams.
 The PPPR for FEC can be invoked after other PPRs for transcoding.

-Figure 6.33.2-2: Description of packet processing in the UPF when several media streams are obtaining a single outgoing FEC repair stream
+Figure 6.33.2-2: Description of packet processing in the UP Function when several media streams are obtaining a single outgoing FEC repair stream

 To enable that several media streams are grouped together in a single ROHC flow, several media streams point to the same PPR for ROHC.
 The pointer may be the PPR ID in the PDR of each media stream and the PDR will then not contain a FAR ID.
 A PPR for FEC may thus have several input media streams and will then produce only a single ROHC stream (to be sent to the FAR ID for the outgoing media stream in the ROHC PPR).
 The PPR for FEC can be invoked after other PPRs for transcoding or FEC.

-Figure 6.33.2-3: Description of packet processing in the UPF when several outgoing media streams are encapsulated together in a single outgoing ROHC flow
+Figure 6.33.2-3: Description of packet processing in the UP Function when several outgoing media streams are encapsulated together in a single outgoing ROHC flow

 6.33.3 Impacts on services, entities and interfaces

-MBSF:
+MBSF-C:

-- Support PFCP extended by Packet Processing Rules.
+- Support N4 session management extended by Packet Processing Rules.

-MBSU:
+MBSF-U:

-- Support PFCP extended by Packet Processing Rules.
+- Support N4 session management extended by Packet Processing Rules.

 - Support media processing such as transcoding, FEC and ROHC.

+- Support media reception using HTTP streaming